 “Looking From the Outside In” (adults only)

-As a parent, teacher, coach, priest, religious, or anyone close to a young woman or man transitioning through stages of life, it can be hard to watch your loved ones go through this challenging time.
+As a parent, teacher, coach, priest, religious, or anyone close to a young woman or man transitioning through stages of life, it can be tough to watch your loved ones go through this challenging time.
 Is there a game plan for these years?
 How can someone help and not just stand by?
 In this talk, Sarah offers an understanding of Emotional Virtue, a map for navigating relationships, and a closer look at how to build up interior confidence.
 Being that person your loved one turns to—and does not run from—starts now.